Adding an AAAA Record Set

 If you want end users to access your website, web application, or cloud server configured with an IPv6 address via its domain name, add an AAAA record set for this domain name.

-For more details, see Record Set Types and Configuration Rules.
+For more information about each type of record sets, see Record Set Types and Configuration Rules.

 Prerequisites